Public discourse·beginner

 How this pattern gets misused

 A conspiracy theorist calls a fact-checker 'authority laundering' because the fact-checker cites verified experts.
-The vocabulary gets reversed — naming real experts becomes 'laundering' while unnamed 'sources' get treated as honest.
+The vocabulary gets reversed.
+Naming real experts with a documented method becomes 'laundering,' while unnamed 'sources' get treated as honest.
+The test cuts the other way: if the authority is named and the work is shown, it is sourcing, not laundering.
+The term applies only when the authority is vague or hidden and the evidence is never produced.

 What it looks like when you're wrong about it